Debt consolidation is often one of the first ideas that come to mind when you’re overwhelmed by debt.

 On the surface, debt consolidation seems simple.
 You take out a separate, larger loan and then use the money you get from that large loan to pay off your existing smaller loans.
 (Which are typically credit cards.)

-The idea is that instead of multiple bills with a variety of interest rates, you get one bill and one interest rate.
+The idea is that instead of multiple bills with a variety of interest rates, you get one bill and one (ideally lower) interest rate.